Want to quit smoking?

 Effective now – Smokers at Western are asked to stay a minimum of 10 metres from any campus building.
 Smoking in any Clear Air Corridor is also prohibited.

-July 1, 2018 – Western becomes a smoke-free campus – with the exception of a limited number of designated smoking areas on the periphery of campus.
-Locations are currently being reviewed and will be communicated.
+July 1, 2018 – Western becomes a smoke-free campus – with the exception of a limited number of designated smoking areas on campus.

 July 1, 2019 – Designated smoking areas will be removed and Western will become smoke-free.